ohmyengineer/SoC_Design_and_planning/README.md

 - **Pads:** This area is utilized for transmitting signals from inside the chip to the outside, or vice versa.

 ![2](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/c1b2d362-7424-4be8-8cbb-6326b838c369)
-Example of a RISC-V SoC: It includes elements such as SRAM, SoC, ADC, DAC, PLL, and SPI.
-The components PLL, SRAM, ADC, and DAC are referred to as foundry IPs.

 ![3](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/0a173205-a129-41f4-b19e-7bafe3132256)
+### RISC V
+RISC-V is a computer language used for communication with the computer.
+The name abbreviation indicates that "five" refers to the number of generations of RISC architecture developed at the University of California, Berkeley.
+The chip is positioned in the center, as depicted in the figure, and is connected to all other components via wiring, as illustrated below.
 ![4](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/ee66ca0a-833c-4ac1-b97e-e1ce9fc418f8)

 ![5](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/e9e606fe-930b-4147-a4b9-28cab3f550c5)
+Example of a RISC-V SoC: It includes elements such as SRAM, SoC, ADC, DAC, PLL, and SPI.
+The components PLL, SRAM, ADC, and DAC are referred to as foundry IPs.

 ![6](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/559bc670-6464-44f7-9810-4db332008a00)